congca0/congca0.github.io/_pages/about.md

 ---

 ## About
 I am a Research Fellow in the Department of Surgery at Stanford University.

-My work focuses on causal inference, statistical machine learning, representation learning, and multimodal biomedical data.
+My work focuses on causal AI, treatment effect heterogeneity, representation learning, and precision treatment decisions.
 I received my PhD in Economics from the Norwegian University of Science and Technology in 2023 and previously held postdoctoral positions at Yale and Caltech.

 ---